Ang3lFir3/Chewie/readme.md

 ## Getting started
 [Getting Started Video](http://vimeo.com/19931794) from my friend and Co-Worker [Bobby Johnson](https://github.com/Notmyself) he also gets credit for the name.
-you can either grab the files from here or use nuget to get them.
+you can either grab the files from here or use nuget (Install-Package Chewie) to get them.
 The package name is Chewie (amazing I know!).
-Chewie makes the assumption that you have nuget.exe located somewhere in your path.
-This means that you will need to download it from [here](http://ci.nuget.org:8080/guestAuth/repository/download/bt4/.lastSuccessful/Console/NuGet.exe)
+There are two ways to invoke Chewie.
+If you are in the PowerShell Console or ISE, Chewie makes the assumption that you have nuget.exe located somewhere in your path.
+This means that you will need to download it from [here](http://ci.nuget.org:8080/guestAuth/repository/download/bt4/.lastSuccessful/Console/NuGet.exe).
+If you are in the Package Manager Console in Visual Studio 2010, Chewie will load itself every time you load a solution in which you installed Chewie and will use the built-in package manager commands.

+To create the sample .NugetFile, you can use the following commands to begin working with Chewie.

+### From the PowerShell Console
 PS>chewie-init.ps1

-This will create the sample .NugetFile you can use to begin working with Chewie.
+### From PackageManager Console
+PM>Initialize-Chewie

+## Configuration
 Below are some examples of the features in Chewie and how to use them.

 ### source